brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * Demonstrate compliance to regulators, evaluate your own cloud architecture, assess effectiveness of internal controls.
 * Download _ISO 1270001 certs, PCI-DSS docs, SOC reports_.

+AWS Kinesis - security
+* __Kinesis Data Streams SSE__ automatically encrypts data BEFORE its at rest using an AWS CMK you specify.
+The producers/consumers of your Kinesis stream don't need to manage the keys or perform cryptographic operations.
+* __VPC Endpoints__ can be used with your Kinesis streams so traffic won't leave the Amazon network.
+* __API calls/requests__ must use min `TLS 1.0`, use cipher suites with Perfect Forward Secrecy such as `ECDHE`.
+Requests must also be signed using an `AccessKeyId/SecretAccessKey` or `STS temporary security credentials (sts:AssumeRole)`.

 ## Troubleshooting Scenarios

-VPC Peering - connection issues between VPCs (Route Table, NACL/SG rules)
+VPC Peering - connection issues between VPCs (looks at Route Table, NACL/SG rules)
 1. Verify that routes in __Routing Tables__ for ALL peered VPCs and configured correctly, so they know how to route traffic to each other.
 2. Verify that an ALLOW rule exists in the __NACL table__ for the required traffic.
 3. Verify that __Security Group rules__ allow traffic between the peered VPCs.